packyli/oar-some-myself/README.md

-# Oar-some Myself: eedforward Learning for an Immersive Rowing Exergame using Paremeterized Self-Representations
+# Oar-some Myself: Feedforward Learning for an Immersive Rowing Exergame using Paremeterized Self-Representations
 This is a repository for COMPSCI 715 Research Project.

 Team Members: